opensourcestories/opensourcestories.org/content/stories/2022/emma-irwin.md

 ---
 title: "Emma Irwin and open source maintainership"
 date: 2022-04-20T13:25:00-07:00
-description: "Emma Irwin explores a nuanced view of open source maintainership in today’s landscape, digging into what characteristics good maintainers cultivate, what role mentoring plays in maintainership, and how history influences who becomes a maintainer."
+summary: "Emma Irwin explores a nuanced view of open source maintainership in today’s landscape, digging into what characteristics good maintainers cultivate, what role mentoring plays in maintainership, and how history influences who becomes a maintainer."
 storyteller: "Emma Irwin"
 storycorps: "https://archive.storycorps.org/embed/3543191"
 bio: "A long time contributor, and participant in open source Emma is currently working in her dream role helping teach, empower and support open source success as part of Microsoft's Open Source Programs Office.
 Emma lives in Sooke, BC Canada with her family which includes 2 dogs, 1 cat and a garden of plant babies."